craigengland/craigengland/_posts/2016-02-29-how-i-got-an-interview-at-a-design-agency-with-no-experience.md

 > I believe attaching a CV to my email is too easy (and old school!) so why not go download it from my site.
 There is even a strategically placed 'call to action' to lure you too it!

-> My work with the Greater Victoria Coalition to End Homelessness was voluntary but purely based on starting the social media strategy for this important charitable organisation.
+> My work with the Greater Victoria Coalition to End Homelessness was voluntary but purely based on starting the social media strategy for this important charitable organization.
 I wouldn't call myself a 'guru' in social media but I think I have the capability and drive to succeed in this role.

 > If this appeals to your creative side then feel free to give me a call or send me an email.
 (Even if it doesn't you can still do either of those things!)